Environmental Information Regulations 2004

-The Environmental Information Regulations 2004 came into force on 1 January 2005.
-These Regulations give a general right of access to the environmental information held by the Council.
-They also impose an obligation on us to proactively publish environmental information we hold.
+The Environmental Information Regulations 2004 give a general right of access to the environmental information we hold.
+They also impose an obligation on us to proactively publish that environmental information.

 Environmental information is defined as including information relating to:

 - the state of the elements of the environment, such as air, water, soil, land, fauna (including human beings)

 - emissions and discharges, noise, energy, radiation, waste and other such substances

 - measures and activities such as policies, plans, and agreements affecting or likely to affect the state of the elements of the environment

 - reports, cost-benefit and economic analyses

 - the state of human health and safety, contamination of the food chain